Sam Houston: Legacy

 Houston, the largest city in Texas and the American South, is named in his honor.
 Several other things and places are named for Houston, including Sam Houston State University; Houston County, Minnesota; Houston County, Tennessee; Houston County, Texas.
-Other monuments and memorials include Sam Houston National Forest, Sam Houston Regional Library and Research Center, U.S. Army post Fort Sam Houston in San Antonio, the USS Sam Houston (SSBN-609), and a sculpture of Houston in the city of Houston's Hermann Park.
-In addition, a 67-foot-tall statue of Houston, created by sculptor David Adickes, named A Tribute to Courage (and colloquially called "Big Sam") stands next to I-45, between Dallas and Houston, in Huntsville, Texas.
+Other monuments and memorials include Sam Houston National Forest, Sam Houston Regional Library and Research Center, U.S. Army post Fort Sam Houston in San Antonio, the USS Sam Houston (SSBN-609), and a Texas State Highway Beltway 8 is named after Houston with the names Sam Houston Tollway and Sam Houston Parkway.
+A sculpture of Houston by Enrico Cerracchio is an outdoor bronze sculpture, installed at the northwest corner of Houston's Hermann Park, in Texas.

+A 67-foot-tall statue of Houston, created by sculptor David Adickes in 1994, named A Tribute to Courage (and colloquially called "Big Sam") stands next to I-45, between Dallas and Houston, in Huntsville, Texas.
+It is the ninth-tallest statue in the United States and was vandalized with graffiti in March 2008.
 Along with Stephen F. Austin, Houston is one of two Texans with a statue in the National Statuary Hall.
 Houston has been portrayed in works such as Man of Conquest, Gone to Texas, Texas Rising, and The Alamo.
 In 1960, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.